‘Sister Wives’ Rumors: Meri Brown’s New Boyfriend Allegedly Tells Her He Is Gay

 A photo posted by Meri Brown (@lularoemeribrown) on

 When the original reports came out, it was reported that Meri Brown had met a guy who lived in Hawaii and was dating him.
-A source at the time said, “She’s always gone now.
+A source at the time said the following.

+“She’s always gone now.
 She’s always traveling.
 Meri has wanted to leave for the past year and a half.
 She’s done.”
-Meri and Kody never addressed these rumors at all.

 A source is sharing that Meri allegedly met this guy while on vacation in Hawaii with her family.
 It turns out that they didn’t really know what was going on with their relationship, though.
 They both had different ideas.

-The source said, “While they were filming the big family trip to Hawaii Meri went off to do her own thing and met this man.
+“While they were filming the big family trip to Hawaii Meri went off to do her own thing and met this man.
 She fell fast and hard for this guy.
 He was nice, and it was easy because she really craves attention since she’s not getting it back home, but turns out he’s gay!”

 Sitting here in a pile of #LuLaRoe excited about this week!
 So glad to be home after 9 days away, ready to organize what I brought home, look at all the new stuff I got while I was gone, and get prepped for my online launch on Thursday evening.
 Join my Facebook group if you want to get in on the party! ???????? #lularoesarah #lularoejoy #lularoehappiness